Adoption Aid Grants Frequently Asked Questions

 Yes.
 Applicants are welcomed to apply for an Adoption Aid grant for subsequent adoptions.
 A new application must be submitted. *Please note: If you are adopting two or more children at the same time, one application will suffice.

-Show Hope Adoption Aid grants average $6,000.
+Show Hope Adoption Aid grants fall within the range of $6,000 to $10,000.
 Because we are not able to award all qualified applicants, Show Hope encourages families to seek additional sources of adoption funding, including potential support from your church as well as other grant organizations.

 There is no set limit on income, though financial need is a significant factor in our review process.
 Many other factors will also be considered.